Volume indicator analysis is an important technical parameter which is ignored by traders specially the novice traders.

-Volume plays an important role in technical analysis that helps in confirming trends and patterns.
+Volume plays an important role in technical analysis that helps confirm trends and patterns.

 It also indicates how many stocks were bought and sold in the market at a given period.
-This helps us in gauging how other traders are perceiving the market.
+This helps us in gauging how other traders perceive the market.

-Before discussing the 9 Types of Volume Indicators let us know what is the significance of high and low volume in the stock market:
+Before discussing the 9 Types of Volume Indicators, let us know what the significance of high and low volume in the stock market is:

 Importance of High Volume:

-When the stock is in an uptrend and there is an increase in volume along with the ongoing uptrend then the stocks will continue to go up.
+When the stock is in an uptrend, and there is an increase in volume along with the ongoing uptrend, the stocks will continue to go up.

 As it indicates that more and more buyers are interested in buying that stock.

-Similarly, when the stock is in the downtrend and there is an increase in volume along with the ongoing downtrend then the stocks will continue to go down.
+Similarly, when the stock is in the downtrend, and there is an increase in volume along with the ongoing downtrend, the stocks will continue to go down.